 What advice do you have for parents that are struggling with a teen addicted to drugs presently?

 “Talk to your teen – remain calm but express your concerns.
 Be supportive.
 Understand that they are probably feeling guilty and won’t want to talk about the past, but explain that it is important for both of you to process your feelings about what has happened so that you can move forward.
 Listen to your teen, be there if they need to talk, make sure they feel heard and loved.
 Recovery is a process for the whole family.
 Alcoholics Anonymous and other 12-step programs can be helpful places for families seeking support.”

 How can a parent monitor the recovery of their child without making it seem like they do not trust their child?

 “One thing we do discuss with our clients is the topic of trust.
 Most of the teens we help talk about losing trust and what it will take to regain it and rebuild family relationships.
 We try to help them understand that there will be a level of mistrust when they return home, especially if there has been a lot of dishonesty and harmful behavior while the teen was using.
 The most important thing we stress is open communication.
 Check in with your teen regularly, organize family activities to help keep them busy and spend time with them and stick to the rules and boundaries you set up with your teen.”

-A lot of teens abuse legal drugs right in their home.
+A lot of teens use legal drugs right in their home.
 How can parents or guardians keep teens safe from their everyday medications?

 Don’t see your question here?
 See all questions and responses here or contact us.
-Gateway Foundation offers treatment programs for adolescents and provides both the patient and their loved ones the resources to understand addiction and begin the road to recovery.
-With individualized plans for Residential Treatment, Outpatient programs and aftercare, we’ll help you find a program that’s right for you.
+Gateway offers online treatment programs for adolescents and provides both the patient and their loved ones the resources they need to understand addiction and begin the road to recovery.

-If you or your teen is struggling with teen substance abuse, give Gateway Foundation a call at 877-377-2027..
+If you or your teen is struggling with teen substance use, give Gateway a call at 877-381-6538.